ecegungor/ecegungor/README.md

 ## Hello

-I'm currently doing my bachelors in Computer Science and Engineering at Technical University of Eindhoven.
+I'm a Bachelor student of Computer Science and Engineering at Technical University of Eindhoven.

-- I'm currently learning Java Swing and Latex.
+- I'm currently using my knwledge in Java to create wonders.
-- My interests are volleyball, jazz, singing, salsa, and hiking.
+- My interests are volleyball, singing, salsa, and camping.